-Having arrived from Tallinn by train, we soon found our impressive Airbnb that was right on Town Hall Square in the Old Town.
+Having arrived from Riga by train, we soon found our impressive Airbnb that was right on Town Hall Square in the Old Town.

 As well as a splendid view of the town hall & square from our window, we were also directly above a brightly decorated Christmas Tree.